ReifyIt/basis/README.md

 Value collections
 --------------------------

-The `basis.collection` module contains collections that optionally store their elements by value. `RawSeq` and its descendants build value sequences when an implicit `Struct` typeclass is available, and reference sequences otherwise.
+The `basis.collection` package contains collections that optionally store their elements by value. `RawSeq` and its descendants build value sequences when an implicit `Struct` typeclass is available, and reference sequences otherwise.
 Here's an example:

 ```scala
 scala> import basis.collection._